 The total cost of a lighting system includes the initial purchase price, the cost of electricity and the cost of replacement.
 In the past, LEDs were often too expensive for most lighting applications.
 Even though the price of LEDs has significantly decreased over the last few years, it is still much higher than the price of legacy lighting sources.
 However, this higher initial cost can be offset by longer lifetimes and better energy efficiency .
 Yet since the life cycle savings are not guaranteed at the time of lighting system selection, higher initial costs are still an obstacle to the acceptance of LED lighting.
 According to a study by Samsung, the selling price of a white LED lighting system needs to decrease by 50% in order to make LEDs more competitive with fluorescent lamp systems over the next 4–5 years.

-There are four generations of different artificial light sources, and each evolution has made great progress.
-Compared with fluorescent and incandescent lamps, HID lamps have a higher visible light in contrast to infrared per unit area of envelope.
-Miraculously, LED has more obvious advantages than legacy light sources.
+Each of these four generations of different artificial light sources has made great progress.
+But from an overall consideration, LED grow lights has more obvious advantages than legacy light sources.
 First, LEDs can directly convert the electrical energy to light rather than producing lots of heat by a superheated filament, ionized gas, or arc discharge.
 So they can save up to 90% energy compared to a legacy bulb with the same light output.
 Besides, the meantime to failure (MTTF) of LED can be up to 10 times longer than that of legacy light source, avoiding the hassle of frequent changing of light bulbs.
 This significantly reduces waste but also saves money in the long term.
 Besides, various color and color temperatures from 2700 to 30,000K are available, as well as saturated colors.
 They are solid-state devices, which are much more robust than any glass envelope lamp and contain no hazardous materials like fluorescent lamps.

-Legacy light sources in CEA include the incandescent lamp, fluorescent lamp, high pressure sodium lamp and metal halide lamp, especially fluorescent and high pressure sodium lamps have been the most widely used PARS until now (Figure 1-17).
+Legacy light sources in CEA include the incandescent lamp, fluorescent lamp, high pressure sodium lamp and metal halide lamp, especially fluorescent and high pressure sodium lamps have been the most widely used PARS until now.
 However, most legacy PARS cannot be fully competent due to their characteristics and limitations.

 First, the low electrical efficiency and large power consumption.
 The light energy costs account for about 60% -70% of the total electricity costs.
 It is mainly manifested by the low electro-optical conversion efficiency, such as high pressure sodium (HPS) lamp only 30%, fluorescent lamp 40%.
 Most of the energy is released as heat, thereby resulting in temperature rises, and increasing consumption of energy cooling systems (air cooling or air conditioning systems).